-- 6. All outstanding Madison Metropolitan Sewerage District (MMSD) charges are due and payable prior to Engineering sign-off, unless otherwise collected with a Developer's / Subdivision Contract.
-Contact Mark Moder (608-261-9250) to obtain the final MMSD billing a minimum of two (2) working days prior to requesting City Engineering signoff.
-(MGO 16.23(9)(d)(4) - 7.
-The site plan shall be revised to show all existing public sanitary sewer facilities in the project area as well as the size, invert elevation, and alignment of the proposed service.
-(POLICY) - 8.
-The construction of this project will require that the applicant shall enter into a City / Developer agreement for the required infrastructure improvements.
+- 6. The construction of this project will require that the applicant shall enter into a City / Developer agreement for the required infrastructure improvements.
 The applicant shall contact City Engineering to schedule the development of the plans and the agreement.
 The City Engineer will not sign off on this project without the agreement executed by the developer.
 Obtaining a developer's agreement generally takes approximately 4-6 weeks, minimum.
+(MGO 16.23(9)c)

+- 7. All outstanding Madison Metropolitan Sewerage District (MMSD) charges are due and payable prior to Engineering sign-off, unless otherwise collected with a Developer's / Subdivision Contract.
+Contact Mark Moder (608-261-9250) to obtain the final MMSD billing a minimum of two (2) working days prior to requesting City Engineering signoff.
+(MGO 16.23(9)(d)(4)

+- 8. The site plan shall be revised to show all existing public sanitary sewer facilities in the project area as well as the size, invert elevation, and alignment of the proposed service.
+(POLICY)

-(MGO 16.23(9)c) - 9.
-This project falls in the area subject to increased erosion control enforcement as authorized by the fact that it is in a TMDL ZONE.
-The project will be expected to meet a higher standard of erosion control than the minimum standards set by the WDNR in order to comply with TMDL limits. - 10.
-The Applicant shall submit, prior to plan sign-off but after all revisions have been completed, a digital CAD file (single file) to the Engineering Division with any private storm and sanitary sewer utilities.
+- 9. The Applicant shall submit, prior to plan sign-off but after all revisions have been completed, a digital CAD file (single file) to the Engineering Division with any private storm and sanitary sewer utilities.
 The digital CAD file shall be to scale and represent final construction.
 The CAD file shall be in a designated coordinate system (preferably Dane County WISCRS, US Ft).
-The single CAD file submittal can be either AutoCAD (dwg) Version 2013 or older, MicroStation (dgn) V8i Select Series 3 or older, or Universal (dxf) format and shall contain the only the following data, each on a separate layer name/level number: - a) Building Footprints - b) Internal Walkway Areas - c) Internal Site Parking Areas - d) Other Miscellaneous Impervious Areas (i.e. gravel, crushed stone, bituminous/asphalt, concrete, etc.) - e) Right-of-Way lines (public and private) - f) Lot lines or parcel lines if unplatted - g) Lot numbers or the words unplatted - h) Lot/Plat dimensions - i) Street names - j) Private on-site sanitary sewer utilities (including all connections to public sanitary) - k) Private on-site storm sewer utilities (including all connections to public storm)
+The single CAD file submittal can be either AutoCAD (dwg) Version 2013 or older, MicroStation (dgn) V8i Select Series 3 or older, or Universal (dxf) format and shall contain the only the following data, each on a separate layer name/level number:

+- a) Building Footprints

+- b) Internal Walkway Areas

+- c) Internal Site Parking Areas

+- d) Other Miscellaneous Impervious Areas (i.e. gravel, crushed stone, bituminous/asphalt, concrete, etc.)

+- e) Right-of-Way lines (public and private)

+- f) Lot lines or parcel lines if unplatted

+- g) Lot numbers or the words unplatted

+- h) Lot/Plat dimensions

+- i) Street names

+- j) Private on-site sanitary sewer utilities (including all connections to public sanitary)

+- k) Private on-site storm sewer utilities (including all connections to public storm)

-All other levels (contours, elevations, etc.) are not to be included with this file submittal.
+All other levels (contours, elevations, etc) are not to be included with this file submittal.